 This article originally appeared on SearchOpenSource.com.

 So, you're a Microsoft SQL Server administrator flirting with open source, but you're not sure how far you should go on the first migration?
-Don't worry, there won't be much peer pressure
+Don't worry, there won't be much peer pressure to go "all the way."
+Look around and you'll find that most businesses making the switch are going only as far as their Web applications.

 "The open source database is no less efficient or reliable [than proprietary options], but unless that is understood by managers or decision makers, it matters little," said Bob Field, a Phoenix-based database consultant and MySQL fan.
 "There may be a slow increase over time, the occasional rogue department that switches over, but it's counter to the corporate culture of volume license deals with large software vendors."